Background

 Refuge Sampling

-The standard survey method used to search for crayfish along a watercourse involves selectively searching potential refuges at a sample location within the water body and completing a habitat assessment.
+The standard survey method used to search for crayfish along a watercourse involves selectively searching potential refuges via stone-turning and using a net at several sample locations within the waterbody and completing a habitat assessment.
 Several sample locations may be required to establish a population estimate (although normally the primary purpose of the survey is to establish presence or presumed absence).
-Where appropriate, kick sampling using a pond net is also used.

 Night Viewing